AkshayGNambiar/Aetha-Analytica-production-grade-BlogApp/README.md

 Project Structure The project structure is organized as follows:<dr>

-Controllers: Contains controller functions to handle requests.<br> Models: Contains Mongoose models for user and post entities. <br>Routes: Defines routes for handling HTTP requests. <br>Middleware: Contains middleware functions for authentication and request validation.<br> app.js: Main application file where Express is configured and routes are connected. <br>.env: Stores environment variables. <br>server.js: Entry point of the application. <br>Setup Clone the repository:
+Controllers: Contains controller functions to handle requests.<br> Models: Contains Mongoose models for user and post entities. <br>Routes: Defines routes for handling HTTP requests. <br>Middleware: Contains middleware functions for authentication and request validation.<br> app.js: Main application file where Express is configured and routes are connected. <br>.env: Stores environment variables. <br>server.js: Entry point of the application. <br>Setup Clone the repository:<br>

-Install dependencies:
+Install dependencies:<br>

-npm install Set up MongoDB:
+npm install Set up MongoDB:<br>

 Make sure MongoDB is installed and running.
 Create a MongoDB database named blog_app.
-Set environment variables:
+Set environment variables:<br>

 Create a .env file in the root directory.
-Add the following environment variables:
+Add the following environment variables:<br>

 PORT=3000 JWT_SECRET=your_secret_key <br>Start the server: npm start<br>

 Blog App API This is a RESTful API for managing a blog application.
-Users can register, log in, create, update, and delete blog posts.
+Users can register, log in, create, update, and delete blog posts.<br>

-Project Structure The project structure is organized as follows:
+Project Structure The project structure is organized as follows:<br>

 Controllers: Contains controller functions to handle requests.
 Models: Contains Mongoose models for user and post entities.